ctuning/ck-ai/README.md

 ### Linux/MacOS

-You can install CK in your local user space simply as following:
+You can install CK in your local user space simply as follows:

 ```
 $ git clone http://github.com/ctuning/ck ck-master